felixjchen/web-watcher/README.md

 # Web Watcher
-A microservice application to watch webpages and notify users when they change with fullpage screenshots and bounding boxes around the differences.
+A microservice application to notify users when webpages change with fullpage bounding boxes highlighting the changes.

 https://webwatcher.netlify.app/